-Pisang Peak is located in the northern part of Nepal in Manang district.
+Pisang Peak is located in the northern part of Nepal in the Manang district.
 It lies in between Annapurna I and Manaslu.
-Pisang Peak (6091m) is the most popular climbing Peak among the trekking peaks in the Annapurna region as it is famous for the easy climbing peak.
-Pisang Peak rises from yak pastures above the village of Pisang in a uniform slope to the final summit pyramid which is an undistinguished snow and ice slope.
-Pisang peak climbing is well combined with the famous Annapurna circuit trek to make a very satisfying Himalayan trek and climbing adventure in a single trip.
+Pisang Peak (6091m) is the most popular climbing Peak among the trekking peaks.
+The Annapurna region is famous for the accessible climbing peak.
+This peak rises from yak pastures above the village of Pisang.
+In a uniform slope to the final summit pyramid, which is an undistinguished snow and ice slope.
+Pisang peak climbing is well combined with the famous Annapurna circuit trek.
+It can make a very satisfying Himalayan trek and climbing adventure in a single trip.

-A steep walk via subtropical forest and small hamlets take to Bahundanda, Chamje and Bagarchhap entering the Manang region with the view of first Tibetan Monastery and the occasional glimpses of Annapurna II (7937m) and Lamjung Himal (6986m).
-The trail follows through the river valley with good eye-catching sites along the way of Pisang peak and Annapurna II at Pisang village.
+A steep walk via the subtropical forest and small hamlets take to Bahundanda.
+Chamje and Bagarchhap entering the Manang region with the view of the first Tibetan Monastery.
+The occasional glimpses of Annapurna II (7937m) and Lamjung Himal (6986m).
+The trail follows through the river valley with good eye-catching sites.
+Along the way of Pisang peak and Annapurna II at Pisang village.
 Enjoy the fantastic climbing of Pisang peak camping at base camp; we conquer the summit.